build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 However, there is one important aspect that you didn't have the chance to test: how much vendor neutral OpenTelemetry really is.
 This is why we provided you with this bonus section.
 You will switch the observability backend completely to AWS and everything that you have implemented so far **must** **work**.
 This means that you are going to get rid of Grafana Tempo, Prometheus, and Grafana, and replace them for AWS services that can handle traces and metrics.
 Specifically, you will send the traces to [AWS X-Ray](https://aws.amazon.com/xray) and the metrics to [Amazon CloudWatch](https://aws.amazon.com/cloudwatch).

-You can start by stopping all the containers being used so far for the observability backend and the collector.
+1. Stop all the containers.

 ```bash
 docker compose down
 ```

-If it is currently running, you can stop the microservice as well.
+2. If it is currently running, stop the microservice as well.

 No changes have to be made in the microservice code.
 Since the microservice essentially sends all telemetry data to an **OTLP** endpoint running on port **5555**, you are going to create an alternative processing pipeline for the collector.

-Therefore, create a new file called `collector-config-aws.yaml` with the following content:
+3. Create a file called `collector-config-aws.yaml`.

+Add the following content:

 ```yaml
 receivers: